samayunPathan/w3-Assignment-React-Node/README.md

 Start the development server:
 `npm start`

-Access the application at http://localhost:3000
+Access the application at your own base url which store at config.json

 ## Routes